-The Film Facilitation Office (FFO), established by the government’s Ministry of Information and Broadcasting as a one-stop shop for international filmmakers looking to shoot in India, expects in the coming months to unveil federal/central incentives for foreign feature films and TV/web shows and series that shoot in India.
+India is raring to go, after Covid-19 lockdowns and travel restrictions for overseas productions entering the country impacted the subcontinent.The Film Facilitation Office (FFO), established by the government’s Ministry of Information and Broadcasting as a one-stop shop for international filmmakers looking to shoot in India, has unveiled long-awaited federal/central incentives for foreign feature films and TV/web shows and series.

 Incentives are already on offer in several states/regions under individual state policies.
 Assam, Madhya Pradesh, Odisha, Jammu and Kashmir are among those offering different incentives to international projects, such as varying percentage-level cash rebates on qualifying production spend or free accommodation pending the volume of work involving local cast, crew and storyline.

 The FFO says 21 international projects were given permission to shoot in India in the last financial year, running April 2021-March 2022.
 Manjari Makijany’s coming-of-age drama Skater Girl filmed in rural Rajasthan.
 It details the story of a girl growing up in the caste system who discovers skateboarding and has to overcome societal pressures and prejudice.
-The US-India Netflix backed co-production built a real skatepark that remained standing long after the film wrapped.
+The US-India Netflix-backed co-production built a real skatepark that remained standing long after the film wrapped.

 Due to its diverse landscapes, low costs and skilled local workforce, India has always attracted a steady flow of international film and TV productions.
 In 2018, projects to shoot in India included AGBO-produced action film Dhaka, starring Chris Hemsworth and distributed worldwide by Netflix, and Gurinder Chadha’s Beecham House, a six-part series for the UK’s ITV, while Christopher Nolan’s Tenet starring Robert Pattinson and Elizabeth Debicki shot in Mumbai in September 2019.